 Unlike marble and plastic boards which can make a lot of noise, walnut boards are pleasantly quiet when used for chopping and slicing.

-The weight and thickness of a walnut board provide stability and prevents it from moving around on the counter when in use.
+The weight and thickness of a walnut board provide stability and prevent it from moving around on the counter when in use.

 A walnut cutting board enjoys all the features that a standard wooden cutting board provides, with multiple uses in your kitchen.